bambooforest/salos/README.md

 and install the software on your personal computer.

-Here are some courses to get you up to speed with the basics of using spreadsheets (tabular data), visualizations, and R/RStudio:
+We have shared with you some courses on [DataCamp](https://www.datacamp.com) to get you up to speed with the basics of using spreadsheets (tabular data), visualizations, and R/RStudio.

-- TODO insert DataCamp URLs

 Any introduction to R should explain how to install and load R libraries.
 Once you have the software R and the RStudio graphical user